 University of Southern California

 Applications are handled exclusively by the Neuroscience Graduate Program.
-There is a $85 application fee
+There is an $85 application fee

-To apply, we encourage you to complete an Electronic Application online.
+To apply, you must complete an Electronic Application online.

-When you have submitted the online application, arrange for your official transcripts and GRE scores to be sent directly to us by mail to the address above.
-All other materials are to be submitted online.
+When you have submitted the online application, arrange for your official transcripts and GRE scores to be sent directly to the address above.

 We offer a very personalized approach to graduate recruiting.
 Applicants are encouraged to contact faculty members and/or the graduate student coordinator at any time during their undergraduate education if they identify potential research interest at the University of Southern California.
 We sometimes develop relationships with potential students a year or more prior to enrollment.
 We will invite a number of applicants to visit the program, usually in February prior to admissions.
 We will make all arrangements (purchase plane tickets, provide accommodations, etc.) for any applicant invited by the program.
 Usually, a complete application is required before visits will be arranged.
 We will reimburse travel expenses only for applicants who have been officially invited to visit by the Graduate Admissions Committee.

-The USC Graduate School requires that the sum of the Verbal and Quantitative scores on the GRE be a minimum of 1000.
-However, the NGP rarely accepts students with verbal and qualitative scores below 1100.
+The USC Graduate School requires that the sum of the Verbal and Quantitative scores on the GRE be a combined minimum of 300 However, the NGP rarely accepts students with combined verbal and qualitative scores below 310.
 We do not require a GRE Subject Test.
 Applicants with undergraduate grade point averages below 3.0 will only be considered under unusual circumstances including evidence of recent improvement or clearly outstanding potential as a researcher.